Abu Bakr al-Razi: Doubts about Galen ()

-This line of criticism essentially had the potential to completely refute Galen's theory of humors, as well as Aristotle's theory of the four elements, on which it was grounded.
-Al-Razi's own alchemical experiments suggested other qualities of matter, such as "oiliness" and "sulphurousness", or inflammability and salinity, which were not readily explained by the traditional fire, water, earth, and air division of elements.
+This line of criticism could completely refute Galen's theory of humors and Aristotle's theory of the classical elements on which it was grounded.
+Al-Razi's alchemical experiments suggested other qualities of matter, such as "oiliness" and "sulphurousness", or inflammability and salinity, which were not readily explained by the traditional fire, water, earth, and air division of elements.

 Al-Razi's challenge to the current fundamentals of medical theory was quite controversial.
 Many accused him of ignorance and arrogance, even though he repeatedly expressed his praise and gratitude to Galen for his contributions and labours, saying:

-I prayed to God to direct and lead me to the truth in writing this book.
-It grieves me to oppose and criticize the man Galen from whose sea of knowledge I have drawn much.
-Indeed, he is the Master and I am the disciple.
-Although this reverence and appreciation will and should not prevent me from doubting, as I did, what is erroneous in his theories.
-I imagine and feel deeply in my heart that Galen has chosen me to undertake this task, and if he were alive, he would have congratulated me on what I am doing.
-I say this because Galen's aim was to seek and find the truth and bring light out of darkness.
-I wish indeed he were alive to read what I have published.

 The Diseases of Children

 Al-Razi's The Diseases of Children was the first monograph to deal with pediatrics as an independent field of medicine.